chemafernandez/arbor-education-technical-task/README.md

 # Arbor Education: Technical Task
 The application has 2 parts:
-* Report Builder: build reports based on the data stored in the database.
 * API Webservice: populate the database with data from a json file provided.
+* Reports Builder: build reports based on the data stored in the database.

 ## Database Design
 The database is structured as shown in the image below, illustrating the tables and their relationships used to store the data.